Hecke orbits on Shimura varieties of Hodge type

 \subsection{Acknowledgements}

 We are indebted to Ching-Li Chai and Frans Oort for the ideas they developed and we used for our work on the Hecke orbit conjecture.
 The first named author would also like to thank Ching-Li Chai for his letter on the relation between the parabolicity conjecture and the Hecke orbit conjecture.
 We are grateful to Brian Conrad, Sean Cotner, Andrew Graham, and Richard Taylor for many helpful discussions about this work.
-We also thank Hélène Esnault and Matteo Tamiozzo for their comments on an earlier version of this article.
+We also thank Hélène Esnault, Kentaro Inoue, and Matteo Tamiozzo for their comments on an earlier version of this article.
 Finally, we are grateful to the anonymous referee for their insightful comments, which have contributed to improving the presentation of this work.

 The first named author was funded by the Deutsche Forschungsgemeinschaft (DA-2534/1-1, project ID: 461915680). {\operatorname{Nilp}_{\Zp}} {\operatorname{Nilp}_{\Zp}^\mathrm{op}}